 WILD DOG DISEASE PREVENTION After the recent illness and death of a wild dog close to Khwai Village, Natural Selection supported an initiative in November 2021 to have all domestic dogs in the village vaccinated to prevent a distemper outbreak.
 Such an outbreak could wipe out the wild dog population of the area.
-8. KHWAI PRE-SCHOOL TEACHER SALARY Khwai Private Reserve pays the salaries for 2 pre-school teachers to provide an important head start for the youth of the area.
+7 WILD VISION In March 2022, the Wild Vision Humanitarian trip (a follow on from this initiative in 2019), visited rural schools in and around the Okavango Delta.
+They performed eye testing to 2211 children, issuing 86 sets of glasses to those in need.
+This was supported by the Natural Selection Trust and our lodges; Khwai Private Reserve, Mapula Lodge, Meno a Kwena and Planet Baobab.
+KHWAI PRE-SCHOOL TEACHER SALARY Khwai Private Reserve pays the salaries for 2 pre-school teachers to provide an important head start for the youth of the area.